kyma-project/website/docs/writing-blog-posts.md

 2. Prepare content.
 3. Make a pull request.
 4. Wait for review.
-5. After merge site will be rebuilt automatically, and you blogpost will appear in our site.
+5. After merge site will be rebuilt automatically, and you blog post will appear in our site.

 Blog post should have following format: